 January and February are the wettest months of the season, sometimes raining for days on end.
 This may cause flooding in some areas and could mean that certain camps and lodges will be closed, so it’s important to check this before you travel.
 October and November are Botswana’s hottest months and may not be ideal for visiting as many game drives require you to sit out in the sun for hours while searching for wildlife.

-Chobe National Park offers a range of activities for its many visitors.
-Heading out on a game drive is the perfect way to see wildlife in their natural habitat.
+A Chobe National Park safari holiday promises epic adventures for its many visitors.
+Heading out on a game drive is the perfect way to see wildlife in their natural habitat - and you can do it either in an open 4x4 vehicle or by a powerboat in Chobe.
 As well as the great species diversity on offer, Chobe’s gorgeous landscapes and varied ecosystems are a truly spectacular sight.